cailqk/Deadpool-Game/README.md

-# Wizard-Game
+# Deadpool Game
-SoftUni JS Advanced Wizard Game
+An exercise game for JS Advanced course at SoftUni with some tweaks from me